Oneflow-Inc/libai/docs/source/tutorials/Build_New_Project_on_LiBai.md

 - Set a few config params to enjoy distributed training techniques.

 ## Introduce
-Let's take the [Bert_Finetune](https://github.com/Oneflow-Inc/libai/tree/main/projects/QQP) task as an example to introduce LiBai.
+Let's take the [Bert Finetune](https://github.com/Oneflow-Inc/libai/tree/main/projects/QQP) task as an example to introduce LiBai.

-The complete file structure of a project:
+The complete file structure of the project:

 ```
 projects/my_project